 Comment #23.
 It would be helpful if the variance rule were to specify where multiple discharger and waterbody variances should be memorialized.
 It would make sense to add waterbody variances to the basin-specific water quality standards; perhaps individual and multiple discharger variances should be assigned their own section within Division 41.
 This may also avoid confusion between multiple discharger and waterbody variances.

 Response.
-Individual variances are adopted by order and therefore would not be memorialized in Oregon Administrative Rules.
-DEQ wishes to maintain flexibility for where multiple discharger and waterbody variances are memorialized.
-However, DEQ’s rule does state that the agency will publish a list of all variances.
-DEQ is proposing to amend the rule to state that this list will be maintained on the department’s website.
+Multiple discharger and waterbody variances are rulemakings that amend Oregon Administrative Rules.
+The type of variance and the requirements of the variance will be clearly stated in the adopted rule language.
+In addition, DEQ will publish a list of all variances, including individual discharger variances, on the department’s website.

 DEQ did not make any changes in response to this comment.